 There’s an old adage in real estate known as “the five-year rule.”
 Simply put, it states that it takes at least five years to acquire enough equity in your home to make it worthwhile to sell at a profit.
-But with double-digit percentage prices increases in hot regions such as the Toronto, Vancouver, and Hamilton real estate markets, some owners may be tempted to try to cash in early.
+But in hot regions such as the Toronto, Vancouver, and Hamilton real estate markets, some owners may be tempted to try to cash in early.
 Here’s a breakdown of the costs that will eat into your potential profit.

 Real Estate Fees